Feds loosen virus rules to let essential workers return - KVIA

 Even the new guidelines will not be a foolproof guard against spreading infection.

-Recent studies have suggested that somewhere around 10% of new infections might be sparked by contact with individuals who are infected but do not yet exhibit symptoms.
-Scientists say it’s also possible that some people who develop symptoms and then recover from the virus remain contagious, or that some who are infected and contagious may never develop symptoms.
+Recent studies have suggested that somewhere around 10% of new infections might be sparked by contact with people who are infected but do not yet exhibit symptoms.
+Scientists say it’s also possible that some people who develop symptoms and then recover from the virus remain contagious or that some who are infected and contagious may never develop symptoms.

-As of Wednesday, the U.S. had more than 400,000 confirmed cases of infection.
+As of Thursday, the U.S. had more than 430,000 confirmed cases of infection, according to figures compiled by Johns Hopkins University.

 On the other side of the globe, the journey back to normalcy is further along.